indieopensource/enterprise-ready-supplement/terms.md

 ## <a id="Purpose"></a>Purpose

-This license fills the gaps between the terms that open source software developers apply to their work and the terms that companies expect for software they depend on.
-Open source software developers can sell supplementary licenses to companies on these terms to fill those gaps.
+This license fills the gaps between the terms that open software developers apply to their work and the terms that companies expect for software they depend on.
+Open software developers can sell supplementary licenses to companies on these terms to fill those gaps.

 ## <a id="Agreement"></a>Agreement